 - sea consignments, check importing requirements.
 Otherwise, follow ASEL requirements.

-You must have an approved exporter supply chain assistance system (ESCAS) to export feeder or slaughter livestock.
+You must have an approved exporter supply chain assurance system (ESCAS) to export feeder or slaughter livestock.
 You must identify the relevant ESCAS approval on your NOI.
 This is not required for breeder livestock.

 Submit your notice of intention (NOI) on Tracking Animal Certification for Export (TRACE).
 You must submit an NOI for each consignment.